python/cpython/Doc/howto/enum.rst

 Flag Members
 ^^^^^^^^^^^^

-Flag members can be iterated over just like the Flag class, and only the canonical members will be returned.
+Flag members can be iterated over just like the :class:`Flag` class, and only the canonical members will be returned.
 For example, ``list(Color) ==  [<Color.RED: 1>, <Color.GREEN: 2>, <Color.BLUE: 4>]``.
 (Note that ``BLACK``, ``PURPLE``, and ``WHITE`` do not show up.)